infogulch/xtemplate/README.md

   - `.RespHeader.Add` Adds a header field to the HTTP response. `{{.RespHeader.Add "Field-Name" "val"}}`
   - `.RespHeader.Set` Sets a header field on the HTTP response, replacing any existing value.
   - `.RespHeader.Del` Deletes a header field on the HTTP response.
 - File related funcs.
-File operations are rooted at the directory specified by the `root` config option.
+File operations are rooted at the directory specified by the `context_root` config option.
-  - `.ReadFile` reads and returns the contents of another file, as-is.
+  - `.ReadFile` reads and returns the contents of a file, as-is.
 Note that the contents are NOT escaped, so you should only read trusted files.
-  - `.ListFiles` returns a list of the files in the given directory, which is relative to the template context's file root.
+  - `.ListFiles` returns a list of the files in the given directory.
-  - `.FileExists` returns true if filename can be opened successfully
+  - `.FileExists` returns true if filename can be opened successfully.
   - `.StatFile` returns Stat of a filename.
 - Database related funcs.
 All funcs accept a query string and any number of parameters.
 Prefer using parameters over building the query string dynamically.
   - `.Exec` executes a statment